 The proposal thereby accords with the objective in Clause 4.6(1)(b) and requirements of Clause 4.6(3)(b) of the applicable local environmental plan.
-For the reasons outlined above, there are sufficient planning grounds to justify the departure from Site Coverage and it is recommended the Clause 4.6 exception be granted.
+For the reasons outlined above, there are sufficient planning grounds to justify the departure from 4.3A(3)(b) Site Coverage development standard and it is recommended the Clause 4.6 exception be granted.